KCachel/prefair/README.md

 # Pre-FAIR: Combining Partial Preferences for Fair Consensus Decision-making

 Code and data for "Pre-FAIR: Combining Partial Preferences for Fair Consensus Decision-making".
-All source code
+To reproduce the experiments run `wh.py` (world happiness data), `econf.py` (economic freedom data), `gsci.py` (gsci data), `ibmhr.py` (ibmhr data), and `synthetic_study.py` (partially synthetic ACMEMP and Mallows profiles - note the code to generate the Mallows profiles themselves are in `data\synthetic-study\generate_mallows.R`).
+Next to produce the plots used in the paper run the script `plotting.R` in the `results/` folder.

+All Prefair source code is in the `src` folder, and all compared methods are in the `comparedmethods` folder.
+Note that FMWV requires the Gurobi python package and corresponding licence.
+If you do not have one, you can just run the R script to generate the figures using the provided results files.

+Each dataset is provided in the `data/` folder and are derived from publicly released data.
+However, our repo cannot directly contain the Economic Freedom data.
+The Fraser institute makes the data publicly available, but users wishing to use it must download it themselves from https://www.fraserinstitute.org/economic-freedom/dataset.
+Once the `efotw-2023-master-index-data-for-researchers-iso.xlsx` file is downloaded please place it into the `econ-freedom/` folder.